ExchangeUnion/xud-docker/README.md

 curl https://raw.githubusercontent.com/ExchangeUnion/xud-docker/master/xud.sh -o ~/xud.sh
 bash ~/xud.sh
 ```
-which guides you through a quick setup on first run, pulls necessary containers, syncs chains and gets you into `xud-ctl` when all is up and ready. `xud-ctl` takes `xucli` commands and some more, like `status` to check on the underlying clients like `bitcoind`, `litecoind` or `geth`.
+which guides you through a setup on first run, pulls necessary containers, syncs chains and gets you into `xud-ctl` when all is up and ready. `xud-ctl` takes `xucli` commands and some more, like `status` to check on the underlying clients like `bitcoind`, `litecoind` or `geth`.

-Set xud alias (works on linux & macOS)
+Permanently set xud alias to control xud from anywhere:
 ```bash
 source ~/.bashrc
 ```